Recent project news

 Click here to read our December 2017 newsletter.

-Vision Motueka is actively working on several projects at present.
+Vision Motueka has worked on several projects.
 Here is a digest of some of the things that have happened over the past few years.

 October 30, 2017 - Volunteers recognised at annual Motueka awards

 About 80 people from 22 community groups celebrated the contribution that volunteers make to the life and growth of Motueka.
 The annual event, organised and hosted by Vision Motueka at Memorial Hall, treated guests to a great afternoon tea and some superb musical entertainment, rounded out with the presentation of 18 awards to volunteers who have provided outstanding service in recent years.
 Read the article.

 August 30, 2017 - Community contact database gets its annual update